Sanober494/c-language-documentation/documentation_4.md

 int alsoFirstElement = *pNumbers;
 ```

-**Question 4:** Can you explain why `sizeof(numbers)` is different from `sizeof(pNumbers)`?
+**Question 6:** Can you explain why `sizeof(numbers)` is different from `sizeof(pNumbers)`?

 *Hint: It's a matter of perspective!*

 ## Pointers and Functions

 Pointers can be passed to functions, allowing them to modify values outside their scope.
+This is efficient compared to copying large amounts of data.

-It's like sending a scout to explore unknown territories.
+>*It's like sending a scout to explore unknown territories.*

 **Example:**
 ```c